Updated: June 23, 2025- 10 min read

 People remember how your product made them feel, how easy it was to use, and whether it met their needs in all stages of their customer journey.
 That emotional and practical connection?
 That’s the essence of PX and customer experience altogether.

-Who is Shaping Digital Product Experience?
+Who Is Shaping Digital Product Experience?

 Everything starts and ends with customers.